Greek Orthodox Church of Saint John the Baptist, Jerusalem

 The Church of Saint John the Baptist (כנסיית יוחנן המטביל) is a small Greek Orthodox church in the Muristan area of the Christian Quarter of Jerusalem.
-In its current form, most of the above-ground church dates to the 11th century, and the crypt to the Late Roman or Byzantine period (between ca. AD 324 and 500).
+The above-ground churchmostly dates to the 11th century, and the crypt to the Late Roman or Byzantine period (between ca. 324 and 500 AD).

 History

 Byzantine period

 The first structure, a north-south oriented trefoil building, was built sometime in the 4th-6th century and served for unknown purposes.
 It was damaged at the Persian conquest of Jerusalem in 614 and then extensively modified.
 A source can be interpreted to mean that it was restored during the 7th century by John the Almoner, Patriarch of Alexandria.

 Medieval period

-By the 11th century the ancient structure had sunk to at least 3 metres beneath the street level, with its doors and windows blocked, and served as a storage place for goods and water.
-During this century, an organisation of Amalfitan merchants settled in Jerusalem and acquired the south-west corner of the Hadrianic forum, where they established a pilgrim hospice, complete with a hospital and a church.
-The new church was erected above the ancient structure, which became its basement and dictated the tri-apsed layout of the entire church.
-This church was tended to by Benedictine monks.
-In 1099, Crusader knights injured during the siege of Jerusalem were treated at the hospital and after recovering started here what was to become the Order of Knights of the Hospital of Saint John of Jerusalem, named after the church, also known as the Knights Hospitaller.
-After the capture of Jerusalem by Saladin in 1187, the basement was apparently filled with debris.
+By the 11th century the ancient structure was located 3 metres beneath street level, with its doors and windows blocked.
+It was used as a storage place for goods and water.
+A group of Amalfitan merchants who settled in Jerusalem at this time acquired the southwest corner of the Hadrianic forum, where they established a pilgrim hospice, complete with a hospital and a church.
+The new church was erected above the ancient structure, which became its basement and dictated the tri-apsed layout of the church.
+It was used by Benedictine monks.
+In 1099, Crusader knights injured during the siege of Jerusalem were treated at the hospital.
+After recovering, they established the Order of Knights of the Hospital of Saint John of Jerusalem, named after the church, also known as the Knights Hospitaller.
+After the capture of Jerusalem by Saladin in 1187, the basement was filled with debris.